NumerHero/tool.js/README.md

 3d-rotate
 ```

-If the animate doesn't have value then It will be defalut effect
+caveat: If the animate doesn't give param.
+It will be defalut effect.